eduvpn/documentation/2FA.md

 The VPN service supports 2FA for which the user can self-enroll.
 This can be either voluntary, or enforced by the administrator.

+**NOTE**: make sure the clock of your server is synchronized using NTP, otherwise TOTP will not work properly or stop working when then server time deviates too much!

 ## Threat Model

 The way 2FA is implemented, together with the native apps, protects explicitly